2014 Findings on the Worst Forms of Child Labor

-Children in Ethiopia are engaged in child labor in agriculture and in the worst forms of child labor in domestic service.(1-4) Data from the Government's 2011 Demographic and Health Survey (DHS) show that most children work for a family business.
-In addition, DHS data indicates that the percentages of child labor are higher among males and in rural areas.(5) Table 1 provides key indicators on children's work and education in Ethiopia.
+Children in Ethiopia are engaged in child labor, including in agriculture.
+Children are also engaged in the worst forms of child labor, including in domestic work.(1, 2) Data from the Government's 2011 Demographic and Health Survey (DHS) show that most children work for a family business.
+In addition, DHS data indicate that the percentages of child labor are higher among males and in rural areas.(3) Table 1 provides key indicators on children's work and education in Ethiopia.

 |Working children, ages 5 to 14 (% and population):||22.0 (5,545,319)|

 |Children combining work and school, ages 7 to 14 (%):||17.0|